 Even if they cover against it, the insurer might still be fussy about paying for a locksmith when you’ve lost your keys if you have a friend or relative nearby with a spare.

 You might see a blocked toilet as an emergency issue, but if you have a second toilet, they might simply tell you to use that and repair the other yourself.
-So when you compare emergency home cover check what the company classes as an emergency and how much they are willing to pay to fix it.
+So when you compare home emergency cover, check what the company classes as an emergency and how much they are willing to pay to fix it.

-Home emergency cover is perhaps best if you just want the peace of mind, so when comparing policies make sure it includes a high enough limit to deal with potential emergencies and assurance that the insurance company will take care of getting someone to your home to fix it.
+Home emergency cover is perhaps best if you just want peace of mind, so when comparing policies make sure it includes a high enough limit to deal with potential emergencies and assurance that the insurance company will take care of getting someone to your home to fix it.

 Find out how to avoid paying too much for your home insurance renewal